SBA 7a Loans – Ineligible Businesses

 What businesses are ineligible for SBA 7a Loans?

-Page 98 through 118 – yes that is 20 pages! – of the January 2018 SBA SOP 50 10 5(J) lists ineligible businesses and the situations under which a normally ineligible business can become eligible for an SBA 7a loan.
+Twenty pages of the 587 page October 2020 SBA SOP 50 10 6 lists ineligible businesses and the situations under which a normally ineligible business can become eligible for an SBA 7a loan.

 Who Determines eligibility for an SBA 7a loan?

-According to the SBA, “The Lender must determine whether the Applicant is one of the types of businesses listed as ineligible in SBA regulations (see 13 CFR § 120.110)” [amended Aug.
-21, 2017].
+According to the SBA, “The Lender must determine whether the Applicant is one of the types of businesses listed as ineligible in SBA regulations (see 13 CFR § 120.110)” [last updated 11/8/2021 – and is continually updated at this link].
 The list of ineligible businesses below is taken directly from the Code of Federal Regulation referenced above.

 The following types of businesses are currently ineligible for SBA 7a Loans: